 12. FIRST AID KIT

-A first aid kit is very important to have.
+A first aid kit is definitely a baby hiking essential.
 Emergencies are not something that you plan for but being prepared for them can make a world of a difference.
 I feel that a first aid kit all depends on the terrain that you will be in, your experience level, how many people, etc. The main essentials that you need for any kid though is included in this kit.
-A few extra things that I would personally add are personal medications such as inhalers, pain killers, teething tablets, etc. I would also make sure to have bandaids, alcohol wipes, and neosporing in hand at all times.
+A few extra things that I would personally add are personal medications such as inhalers, pain killers, teething tablets, etc. I would also make sure to have bandaids, alcohol wipes, and triple antibiotic ointment in hand at all times.
 Remember that you can use your hand sanitizer as a cleaner as well.
 In all reality you don't need a lot.
 Many of the items in our environment or even in your pack can be used as first aid as well.
 If you want to learn more about first aid you may want to take a small first aid course where you live at or even online.

 Here are a few extra items that you may or may not want.
 I find them to be beneficial depending on the weather, location, etc.